SteelCompendium/data-gen/Ancestries/Hakaan.md

 For this reason, the only hakaan the average [[Human|human]] meets is one trying to fulfill their doom.
 The [[Human|human]] superstition—that the arrival of one or more hakaan in [[Human|human]] lands is a sign of great forces acting in the world, auspicious times—is literally true.
 In dark times, many hakaan experience the doomsight and leave their communities to venture out into the mundane world, in search of their destiny.

-Humans in Vanigar have their own word for this concept of a personal fate, “wyrd.”
+[[Human|Humans]] in Vanigar have their own word for this concept of a personal fate, “wyrd.”
 Traditional hakaan sometimes refer to the doomsight as wyrdken.

 ## On Hakaan